Behind The Counter: How Bookmakers Make And Move NFL Draft Props

 The NFL Draft is one of the most popular events in American sports wagering.

-Bettors are now able to wager on hundreds of draft propositions ranging from which player goes first overall to how many quarterbacks will be drafted in the first round to whether the New Patriots select an offensive or defensive player with their first pick.
+Bettors are now able to wager on hundreds of draft propositions ranging from which player goes first overall to how many quarterbacks will be drafted in the first round to whether a team, such as the New England Patriots, will select an offensive or defensive player with their first-round pick.

 And as you can imagine, these betting markets aren’t built overnight.
 Some of these markets are modeled and discussed months in advance.
 There’s always a method to the madness for bookmakers.